-Matchstick puzzles: Move 2 matchsticks to make 6 squares and move 8 matchsticks to make 6 squares
+Matchstick puzzles: Move 2 matches to make 6 squares and move 8 to make 6 squares

 Part I: In the figure shown, move 2 matches to make 6 squares with no matchstick kept hanging.